Software

 R is a popular open source software tool for statistical analysis and graphics.
 More information can be obtained from its webpage.
 Many extension packages are available from the Comprehensive R Archive Network (CRAN) accessible from the R webpage.

-I am author of five R extension packages.
+I am author of several R extension packages.
 All of them are available under the GNU license.
+Package mixAK contains several methods to analyze normal mixtures and perform a model based clustering.
 Packages smoothSurv and bayesSurv implement mainly methods for the regression analysis with time-to-event type of data (survival analysis).
 Package glmmAK is devoted to generalized linear mixed models.
-Package mixAK contains several methods to analyze normal mixtures.
-Package vsePackage accompanies basic statistics courses I have (co-)tought.

 Package smoothSurv